ONEARMY/community-platform/CONTRIBUTING.md

 We have two main branches linked to production and development sites, you should always start with the **master** branch as this contains the most up-to-date code, and will be where pull requests are made to for review.
 The **production** branch contains the live production site, and will be merged from master after regular review periods.

 We use additional branches to define a specific feature or issue group being worked on.
-An example might be work on the home page, which would be done in the ‘19-home-page’ branch (where 19 refers to the issue number describing what needs to be done).
+An example might be work on the home page, which would be done in the `19-home-page` branch (where 19 refers to the issue number describing what needs to be done).
 These branches are ephemeral, and so removed after merging into the master branch and closing the issue.
 Generally it is expected that only 1 developer will be working on a given branch, and it is that developer’s responsibility to create the branch, create a pull requests, reviews or ask for additional support when needed.

 ## 🚀 &nbsp; Deployment

 Master is our current development leading branch, and will autodeploy to the [development site](https://dev.onearmy.world/) with Travis CI.

-## 🐛 &nbsp; Issue Tracking and Management

-Issues are tracked on GitHub.
-Use the labels to filter them to your needs and/or competences.
-Anybody can create an issue or feature request, but be sure to use our templates if you want your voice to be eard.
-Some issues are collated to form modules which are the parent of each section of the plateform.
-Modules are then splitted into **pages** and finally **components**.
-You can navigate throught them by filtering with the labels `Type:Module` and `Type:Pages`.
-Having a look at **module** and **pages** issues is the best way to have a clear overview of the ongoing work on it.

-When you start working on an issue, comment it or if your are a registered contributor assign yourself to let us know and avoid working on something twice.

-When a group of issues has been resolved a pull request to the master branch should be made, where it will undergo a quick review and test.
-It is expected that the developer will have done through testing themselves first, and most pull requests can be quickly merged.

 ## 🤓 &nbsp; Javascript style guide